|Transactions & Journals ›||Signal Processing Letters ›||Signal Processing Magazine ›|

 Extensions of the Author’s Prior Work.
 It is acceptable for conference papers to be used as the basis for a more fully developed journal submission.
 Still, authors are required to cite their related prior work; the papers cannot be identical; and the journal publication must include substantively novel aspects such as new experimental results and analysis or added theoretical work.
 The journal publication should clearly specify how the journal paper offers novel contributions when citing the prior work.
 Limited overlap with prior journal publications with a common author is allowed only if it is necessary for the readability of the paper, and the prior work must be cited as the primary source.

 Submission Format.
 Authors are required to prepare manuscripts employing the on-line style files developed by IEEE, which include guidelines for abbreviations, mathematics, and graphics.
 All manuscripts accepted for publication will require the authors to make final submission employing these style files.
-The style files are available on the web at the IEEE Author Digital Toolbox under "Template for all Transactions."
+The style files are available on the web at the IEEE Author Tools."
 (LaTeX and MS Word).
 Please note the following requirements about the abstract:

-In addition to written abstracts, papers may include a graphical abstract; see IEEE Author Digital Toolbox for options and format requirements.
+In addition to written abstracts, papers may include a graphical abstract; see IEEE Author Tools for options and format requirements.

 Refining the Use of English Language in Your Manuscript: